Frequently Asked Questions

 Will unfilled job requisitions be cancelled because of the hiring freeze?

-The University has implemented a hiring freeze which means that all hiring for faculty and staff positions must stop now with very limited exceptions.
+The hiring freeze is still in effect, which means that all hiring for faculty and staff positions is on hold with very limited exceptions.
 Externally funded positions will be exempt from the hiring freeze.
 There will continue to be careful review of required positions for ancillary services and positions funded through student fees.

 When will people know if their role has been impacted?